William Macarthur: Political life

 He died unmarried on 29 October 1882.
 His estate, along with those of his brothers James and Sir Edward, was left to his niece, James' daughter Elizabeth, wife of Arthur Alexander Walton Onslow.
 After Arthur's death, Elizabeth changed her name to Macarthur-Onslow.

+Named in his honour

+Mount Macarthur (a mountain in Queensland) was named after him by Ludwig Leichhardt.
+Macarthar had provided support for Liechhardt's expedition.